lovetocode14/lovetocode14/README.md

  🎓 I just graduated this Fall 2022 with a BSc in Computer Science!
  🌐 I’m currently working on webdev stuff
  🌱 I’m currently learning webdev stuff, cybersec stuff, devops stuff
- 👯 I’m looking to collaborate on anything cool!
+ 👯 I’m looking to collaborate with anyone passionate about computers down to the metal!
  🦆 Pronouns: He/Him
  🛹 Fun fact: I've been skateboarding since I was 8!